 The widow’s peak is often confused with a receding hairline.
 A widow’s peak is something you’re born with, whereas a receding hairline occurs over time due to age, stress, female pattern baldness or traction alopecia.

-In women, the widow’s peak isn’t immediately obvious.
-It’s more obvious if you pull your hair back, tracing your finger along the hairline where in the centre it dips in a “V” or “M” shape.
+In women, the widow’s peak isn’t immediately apparent.
+It’s more evident if you pull your hair back, tracing your finger along the hairline, where, in the centre, it dips in a “V” or “M” shape.

 Why Is It Called a Widow’s Peak?